Sensory-Cloud/cpp-sdk/README.md

     ///
     inline void emplace(const std::string& key, const std::string& value) const;

-    /// @brief Return true if the key exists in the key-chain.
+    /// @brief Return true if the key exists in the secure credential store.
     ///
     /// @param key the plain-text key to check for the existence of
     ///
     inline bool contains(const std::string& key) const;

-    /// @brief Look-up a secret value in the key-chain.
+    /// @brief Look-up a secret value in the secure credential store.
     ///
     /// @param key the plain-text key of the value to return
     /// @returns the secret value indexed by the given key
     ///
     inline std::string at(const std::string& key) const;

-    /// @brief Remove a secret key-value pair in the key-chain.
+    /// @brief Remove a secret key-value pair in the secure credential store.
     ///
     /// @param key the plain-text key of the pair to remove from the keychain
     ///